BurningZilch/BLE-jamming-simulation/README.md

-# BLE-simulation
+# BLE-Simulation

-This in an assessment project in my university that aims to simulate how Bluetooth Low Energy (BLE) interference impacts the performance of a machine learning model.
-Due to the time pressure during the development, there might be error in the code, please use with caution.
+This project is part of a university assessment that simulates how **Bluetooth Low Energy (BLE)** jamming interference impacts the performance of a machine learning model.
+Due to time constraints during development, there may be some errors in the code. **Please use it with caution.**

+---

+## Real-World Scenario
+In practice, BLE devices typically send **10–100 signals per second**, and devices calculate an **average value** from these signals for location purposes.
+⚠️ **Note:** This behavior is **not implemented** in the current code.

+---

+## Issues and Questions
+If you encounter any issues or have questions about this project, feel free to reach out.

 ## **How to Run the Project**